-Once the project is initialised, you can click on
+Once the project is initialized, you can click the

 This will open up Hasura Console for your project.
 It should look something like this:

 The next step is to connect the database to Hasura.
-We can make use of Neon's free Postgres database tier to set this up.
-Head to the
+We can use Neon's free Postgres database tier to set this up.
+Head

 Data tab on the Console and click on

 We have two options to connect a database:

 We'll start by creating a new Postgres DB from scratch using Neon Postgres.
 Click on the

 Create New Database (Free)